 Reflect and reassess

-After the cooling off period has expired the property will be legally your responsibility, so you’ll need to ensure you have building insurance organised by then.
+After the cooling off period has expired the property will be legally your responsibility, so you may wish to ensure you have Buildings Insurance organised by then.
 Even though legal title doesn’t pass to you until settlement, make sure you’re covered from the time you sign the contract.